Life Insurance Rates by Age

 - Life Insurance for a 49 Year Old

-Rates will have increased when you purchase life insurance in your 50s.
+Rates will start increasing quickly when you purchase life insurance in your 50s.

 It will be more costly, especially if you have any health situations that are significant.
 However, there are so many life insurance companies available which makes this market competitive.

 Each life insurance company will look at your individual situation differently.